 Many SIEM providers offer both on-premises and cloud deployment options, and it can be difficult to know which one to go with.
 There are a few areas to consider when making this decision:

-1. Deployment: It can be more difficult to deploy an on-premises solution, as it’s likely to take more time to integrate with your existing architecture.
-And if not properly configured, the SIEM may not be able to draw threat data from all of your sources, making it less likely to detect threats.
+- Deployment: It can be more difficult to deploy an on-premises solution, as it’s likely to take more time to integrate with your existing architecture.
 A cloud SIEM solution is quicker and easier to deploy, and the provider will often help you manage the deployment and ongoing maintenance of the platform.

-2. Control: On-premises SIEM solutions enable organizations to have full control over their own data.
-Cloud SIEM solutions, however, involve your company’s data being stored on the provider’s servers; this may be in their own cloud, or in a public cloud such as AWS or Azure.
+- Control: On-premises SIEM solutions enable organizations to have full control over their own data.
+Cloud SIEM solutions, however, involve your company’s data being stored on the provider’s servers; this may be in their own cloud or in a public cloud.
 Some organizations are required by compliance regulations to keep a record of any data they store in the cloud, which can be time-consuming and may mean that an on-prem deployment is the better option.

-3. Scalability: On-premises solutions are often cheaper to deploy initially, but it can be difficult to upgrade them if your business grows or starts processing more data than you originally budgeted for.
-Cloud solutions, on the other hand, are much easier to scale in line with your business requirements, because they’re usually delivered on a subscription-based license and enable you to add or remove features as needed, with immediate effect.
+- Scalability: On-premises solutions are often cheaper to deploy initially, but it can be difficult to upgrade them if your business grows or starts processing more data than you originally budgeted for.
+Cloud solutions are much easier to scale because they’re usually delivered on a subscription-based license and enable you to add or remove features as needed, with immediate effect.

-The main challenge when it comes to using a SIEM solution is navigating false alerts and reducing alert fatigue—the action of becoming desensitized to alerts because you’re overwhelmed with false positives constantly.
+The main challenge when it comes to using a SIEM solution is navigating false alerts and reducing alert fatigue—the action of becoming desensitized to alerts because you’re constantly overwhelmed with false positives.

-To overcome this, you should look for a SIEM that combines event data with contextual threat intelligence to give you more information on the background of each incident, and enables you to configure custom log rules and alert rules to help reduce false positives.
-You should also look for a solution that assigns a risk score to each incident or offers triaging to help you prioritize which ones need responding to first.
+To overcome this, you should look for a SIEM that gives you contextual information on each incident, enables you to configure custom log and alert rules to help reduce false positives, and assigns risk scores to each incident or offers triaging to help you prioritize your responses.